KimSebek/Public-Health-Research-Information-Tool/README.md

 **Who Would Use This?**

 We think this tool is particularly useful to those working domains of applied public health / public policy research, policymaking, community outreach, and program design and implementation.
+But really, it's for anyone who needs to make sense and use of a large evidence base, but doesn't have much time.

 **What Can This Tool Do?**